ilius/pyglossary/README.md

 modern operating systems.
 While primarily designed for *GNU/Linux*, it works on *Windows*, *Mac OS X* and other Unix-based operating systems as well.

-As shown in the screenshots, there are multiple User Interface types (multiple ways to use the program).
+As shown in screenshots, there are multiple User Interface types (multiple ways to use the program).

 - **Gtk3-based interface**, uses [PyGI (Python Gobject Introspection)](http://pygobject.readthedocs.io/en/latest/getting_started.html)